Cabins and Chapels

 Building in My Dreams

 A Place of My Own by Michael Pollan has two subtitle versions: “The Education of an Amateur Builder,” and the one I used for a previous post in 2010, “The Architecture of Daydreams.”
 That this book has sat on my bedside book stack for all these years is not an indication of the quality of the book or my enjoyment of it.
 I bought it 7 years ago, started it, put it aside, and then started back into it again last spring and have dipped into it on and off and between other readings.
 I finally finished it on New Year’s Eve because I didn’t want it to remain unfinished into the new year.
 A small, doable, New Year’s resolution.
 It works reading it in parts as a story and as instruction.
-Think of the chapter as courses in a very long meal, or as occasional visits to Michael’s little place for another lesson.
+Think of the chapters as courses in a very long meal, or as occasional visits to Michael’s little place for another lesson.
 His place wasn’t built quickly, so why read it all in a weekend.

 I was attracted to it because, like Pollan, I have long wanted of a room of my own.
 Okay, not a “room” but a separate building, albeit a small one.
 For me, it has been a small log cabin that has been in my head and sketched on many sheets of paper ever since I read Walden and a host of other books where people escaped and wrote in some cabin isolation.
 You should not need a cabin to be a writer, but it still seems Romantic (capital R) to me.